- Arts & Culture

 Southern Indiana is home to several signature events as well as accessible to some of the region's most famous events.
 The Kentucky Derby is run at Churchill Downs.
-This world renowned venue is 7-9 miles from southern Indiana communities of Jeffersonville, Clarksville, and New Albany.
+This world-renowned venue is about 8 miles from southern Indiana communities of Jeffersonville, Clarksville, and New Albany.
 Explore the region's signature events below and sign up for our newsletter to stay up-to-date on southern Indiana events.

-It's not technically in southern Indiana, but it is one of the region’s biggest events is the Kentucky Derby at Churchill Downs.
-Just 15 minutes away, you’ll find plenty of southern belles right here in southern Indiana.
-They dress in dazzling hats and dresses for the annual horse race, and shop in local boutiques and shopping districts to outfit themselves with the perfect dress, hat or fascinator.
+It's not technically in southern Indiana, but it is one of the region’s biggest events.
+The Kentucky Derby at Churchill Downs is just 15 minutes away.
+You’ll find plenty of southern belles right here.
+They dress in dazzling hats and dresses for the annual horse race and shop in local boutiques and shopping districts to outfit themselves with the perfect dress, hat, or fascinator.

 Thunder Over Louisville

 Thunder Over Louisville starts the Kentucky Derby Festival with spectacular flair.
 The air show and fireworks event is a celebrated regional event.
 It is one of the area's largest fireworks displays, and southern Indiana’s view is just as awe-inspiring as the view from Louisville.

 Abbey Road on the River

 Jeffersonville welcomes the 60s-era feelings of peace and love at Abbey Road on the River, every year during Memorial Day weekend.
 The five-day, Beatles-inspired music festival welcomes bands and fans from around the world.
 And, it's a family-friendly event, too.